 Everyday I keep my money in a pathetic money market is another day I'm missing out on free money.
 As such, I have been focused for the past couple of weeks on searching for ideal products to invest my money.

-Narrowing the investment choices down to the following:
+Narrowing the structured derivative products down to the following:

 1) 2.3% 7-year CD with Bank of America.
 Guaranteed estimated return $5,175 a year / $431 a month and bringing my CD passive income to $3,243 a month.